 Visas for South Africa

-Citizens of countries not on the list of visa-exempt countries, as well as those wishing to stay longer and/or work, volunteer or study in South Africa will need to apply for a visa.
+Citizens of non-exempt countries and those wanting to stay longer to work, volunteer or study in South Africa will need to apply for a visa beforehand.

 Entry requirements for South Africa